PsuAstro528/Spring2019-website-src/content/lessons/week1/how-to-use-aci.md

 - Request a Jupyter notebook session on ACI (see [above](#start-jupyter))
 - While waiting for it to start, let's get the url for the repo to be cloned.
     + If you haven't followed the link to create your repo for this week's assignment, do that now.
+Following that link should trigger GitHub to create a private git repository named labN-GITHUBID (where N is the week number and GITHUBID is the GitHub username that you're logged in as at the time you follow the link).
-    + Navigate to the github repository you'll be using.
+    + Navigate to the github repository you'll be using in your browser.
     + Click _Clone or download_.
     + If it says "Clone with https", click "Use ssh".
     + Click the clipboard icon to copy the url onto your clipboard